realworldocaml/book/book/lists-and-patterns/README.md

 determine whether or not it's the empty cell.
 With a `match` expression, this work happens exactly once per list element.

-This is a more general phenomena: pattern matching is very efficient, and is usually faster than what you might write yourself.
+This is a more general phenomenon: pattern matching is very efficient, and is usually faster than what you might write yourself.

 ### Detecting Errors